Skip to main content

 How It Compares

 The more useful comparison for The View is against other high-altitude or destination-bar experiences in Manhattan.
 On that basis, its Times Square position gives it a specific visual argument that rooftop bars in Midtown or Downtown cannot replicate at the same intensity.
-The rotating mechanism is a differentiator , most competitors are static rooms.
+The rotating mechanism is a differentiator, most competitors are static rooms.
 Eleven Madison Park is the better call if you want a special-occasion dinner where the food carries the room; The View is the better call if the setting is the occasion itself.
 For travellers who want to extend the comparison further, Lazy Bear in San Francisco, The French Laundry in Napa, and Smyth in Chicago represent what serious destination dining looks like when the kitchen is the primary draw.

 The bottom line: book The View when the experience you want is Manhattan from above at night, with drinks and food as accompaniment.
 Do not book it expecting to compete with the city's culinary flagships.
-On its own terms, and particularly for a late-night visit when Times Square is running at full intensity, it delivers what it promises.
+On its own terms, particularly for a late-night visit when Times Square is running at full intensity, it delivers what it promises.

 Frequently Asked Questions